32 things we learned from 2021 NFL conference championship games: Unexpected Super Bowl matchup

 — ESPN Stats & Info (@ESPNStatsInfo) January 30, 2022

 31. What if?
 That's what 49ers S Jaquiski Tartt will be asking himself all offseason after dropping what should have been an easy interception on a badly underthrown ball from Stafford with the Niners up 17-14 with less than 10 minutes to go.
-The Rams recovered to mount a 63-yard drive and a game-tying field goal.
+The Rams recovered to mount a 63-yard drive and game-tying FG.

 Jaquiski Tartt drops a dime from Matthew Stafford